nicholas-long/kb/hacking/misc/assorted-information.md

 - add header in "Replace" field in format `Header: value`
 - leave match condition field blank to add header instead of replacing one

+# copy docker binary to target
+can copy `docker` binary to target, but need to copy `com.docker.cli` as well